Hiwen-STEM/MaxHeap/README.md

      	      +INFO = information list

   ## def AddValue(INFO, Value)
-     +Adds a value to the tree and re-organizes accordingly...
+     +Adds a value to the tree and re-organizes accordingly; returns 'Value' if successful or None if not...
      	   +INFO = information list
 	   	   +Value = The value to be added...